Mount Ngongotaha Scenic Reserve Tracks: Explore Stunning Walks with Breathtaking Views

 • Bring a camera to capture stunning scenery and wildlife.

-• Carry a map or guide to help navigate the trails.
+• Carry a map or guide to help navigate the trails, or check official resources online.

 • Pack extra layers for fluctuating temperatures, especially in the evening.